skakau/my-ramblings/README.md

 # User Manual For Me
-Sharing my thoughts and a bit about myself and how I work.
+Sharing my thoughts and a bit about myself.

 Good luck!!